CCADB Usage Terms

-Root Store Members may request customization changes that impact shared data and interfaces.
+Root Store Operators may request customization changes that impact shared data and interfaces.
 Mozilla (or its representative) will review, and approve or deny such requests.
-If the request is approved, Mozilla will prioritize the requested changes, and work with the members to design and test the changes in a sandbox environment before applying them to the production instance of the CCADB.
+If the request is approved, Mozilla will prioritize the requested changes, and work with the Operators to design and test the changes in a sandbox environment before applying them to the production instance of the CCADB.

 The customizations that Mozilla has applied to the CCADB are available on GitHub.

-Root Store Members may store the following types of data in the Common CA Database, as it pertains to the management of their root store programs.
-Aside from contact information, data uploaded to the Common CA Database is made generally available to the public,
+Root Store Operators may store the following types of data in the Common CA Database, as it pertains to the management of their Root Store Programs.
+Aside from contact information, data uploaded to the Common CA Database is made generally available to the public:

 - CA and subordinate CA certificate data;